top of page

 At times I may also suggest that we use EMDR (Eye Movement Desensitization and Reprocessing).
 This is a psychotherapy approach designed for working with distressing or traumatic memories.
 Often when we experience distressing life events the memory gets 'locked' or stored in the brain in an unhelpful way that can result in later psychological difficulties.
 EMDR is one way to help process the traumatic memories that will then reduce symptoms and difficulties in the present.
 There is good evidence that EMDR is effective in treating traumatic memories and it is recommended by the National Institute for Health and Care Excellence (NICE) for treating PTSD.

-If you wish to discuss any of this further please contact me on or 07510 182256.
+If you wish to discuss any of this further please contact me on firstname.lastname@example.org or 07510 182256.

-I have a clinic in Lewes, East Sussex and take self-referral and referrals from GPs and psychiatrists in the Lewes and East Sussex area including Uckfield, Hailsham, Horam, Heathfield, Brighton, Falmer, Seaford, Newhaven, Ringmer, Cooksbridge, Plumpton and Burgess Hill.
+I have a clinic in Lewes, East Sussex and take self-referral and referrals from GPs and psychiatrists in the Lewes, Uckfield and and East Sussex area including Hailsham, Horam, Heathfield, Brighton, Falmer, Seaford, Newhaven, Ringmer, Cooksbridge, Plumpton and Burgess Hill.

 fear of flying